The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-data-driven-ui/6-handling-forms.md

 * Connecting labels to inputs using `for` and `id` attributes for accessibility
 * The `name` attribute on inputs (which we'll use extensively in this lesson!)
 * HTML validation attributes: `required`, `min`, `max`, `minlength`, `maxlength`, `pattern`

-* Sending form data to Formspree using the `action` and `method` attributes
+We also learned how to capture the form data and send it to Formspree using the `action` and `method` attributes:

-Here's a quick example of what we learned:

 ```html
 <form action="https://formspree.io/f/YOUR_FORM_ID" method="POST">